Fingel/prism-remote/README.md

 If you are using Github it's possible to provide the natural URL instead of the raw URL.
 For
 example: https://github.com/Fingel/prism-remote/blob/main/prism-remote.js instead of https://raw.githubusercontent.com/Fingel/prism-remote/main/prism-remote.js
 .
-The attribution link at the bottom will poin to the natural URL.
+The attribution link at the bottom will point to the natural URL.

 The attribution link has a class of `prism-remote-attribution` so you can style it (or hide it alltogether).